zbw0520/Digital-Design-Group-Project/README.md

 9/3/2020
 In previous cmdProc.vhd file, axexx command can not be intepreted correctly.
 This has been fixed in this version.
 Change some of the code in order to avoid combinatorial loops.

+9/3/2020
+Two files has been tested together.
+Bitstream file has been generated and it turns out to be working well.
+In dataConsume.vhd file we still need to develop the "P command" code and "L command" code for complete function.